 What is BSL Shaders 1.14.4?

 BSL Shaders 1.14.4 is a shader pack like an old friend, a hot bowl of mushroom soup, or a torch at the end of a dark mineshaft.
 It feels warm and fuzzy, almost nostalgic in a way.
 It turns your regular Minecraft game into a beautiful wonderland with every second worthy of its own postcard.
+If you are playing the Minecraft 1.17 snapshot then we have awesome news for you, some shaders minecraft 1.17 specifically SEUS 1.17 is now available.

 What does BSL Shaders 1.14.4 do?